ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 Medical use of Salt.
-I many cases of disordered stom
+I many cases of disordered stom­
 ach, a teaspoonful of salt is a certain
 cure.
 In the violent internal aching,
 termed colic, add a teaspoonful of
 salt to a pint of cold water; drink
-it and go to bed; it is one the of spe
+it and go to bed; it is one the of spe­
 diest remedies known.
 The same
-will revive a person who seems al
+will revive a person who seems al­
 most dead from receiving a heavy
-fall, c.
+fall, &amp;c.
 In an apoplectic fit, no time should
 be lost in pouring down salt and wa
 er, if sufficient sensibility remain to
 allow of swallowing; if not, the
-head must be sponged with cold wa
+head must be sponged with cold wa­
 ter until the senses return, when salt
 will completely restore the patient
 from the lethargy.
 In a fit, the feet should be placed
 in warm water, with mustard added,
-and the legs briskly rubbed, all band
+and the legs briskly rubbed, all band­
 ages removed from the neck, and a
-cool apartment procured, if possibl.
+cool apartment procured, if possible
 In many cases of severe bleeding at
 the lungs, and when other remedies
-fail, Dr. Rush found that two tea
+fail, Dr. Rush found that two tea­
 spoons full of salt completely stayed
 the blood.
 In case of a bite from a mad-dog,